 Are there additional requirements as a result of my child receiving the scholarship?

 All students are required to take the state-mandated End of Course Tests.
 There is an attendance requirement set by the state of 20 unexcused absences in a school year which would disqualify the student from the scholarship the following year.

 Are families required to have their income verified to apply for the scholarship?

 Income verification is not required to complete the application for a Traditional Scholarship.
-However, low-income status is a factor in the event of a lottery.
-A lottery may be conducted if there are more applications received than the number of available scholarship awards.
 Families with low-income status are not required to pay tuition above the scholarship award amount.
 The Income Verification form is optional but must be submitted directly to the state to verify qualifying income.

 Income verification is required to complete the application for the Expansion Scholarship, which is based solely on income.
-The Expansion provides a voucher option for low income students who do not attend a failing school.
+Applicants must create an online account with the ODE and submit required income documentation through their online portal.
+The Expansion provides a scholarship option for low income students who do not attend a failing school.

 Where can I find more information?

 - Call (614) 223-1743 or (800) 673-5876